Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 * **Frostshatter Spear** - Does 18M dmg to the first ***thing*** hit (out of players, Earthen Walls, or Crawler Mines).
 * **Stormfury Finger Gun -** Frontal cone that does 1.2M nature dmg every 0.5s for 4s.
 Seems to leave behind a **Stormfury Cloud** that does 1.2M nature dmg and stuns anything hit by lightning strikes under the cloud for 2s.
 Probably need to aim this in good spots as well.
 * **Molten Gold Knuckles -** Frontal tank cone that also knocks back ANYONE hit.
 This ability is a little complicated, so I'll break it down a bit here.
 Anyone hit by it gets a debuff called **Golden Drip**.
 This debuff lasts 10 seconds.
 While they have this debuff, they drop pools that last for 3 minutes.
 EACH POOL THEY CREATE REMOVES A STACK OF THE DEBUFF.
 IF YOU DO NOT GET RID OF EVERY STACK, YOU GET STUNNED FOR 30 SECONDS.
-It is not know exactly how you get rid of stacks.
+It is not known exactly how you get rid of stacks.
 It might be an ExtraActionButton, as it seems like you have a way to force removal, or perhaps you get a vehicle bar.
 Either way, tank mechanic KEK.

 **Zee Abilities**